 My two bright spark daughters are just as determined to give life a crack as my son.

-Odds are that in adulthood, his financial reality will be far more secure.
-And this my friends, irks me!
+If things don’t change, the odds are that in adulthood my son’s financial reality will be far more secure.

 Australia’s gender pay gap explained: